adhishVerma/videoco/README.md

 For multiple devices to connect in a single call it's complex, but it's doable.

-webRTC can be used for audio streams, video streams, screen sharing.
+webRTC can be used for audio streams, video streams, and screen sharing.